astrolul/astrolul.github.io/content/contact.md

 menu = 'main'
 weight = '2'
 +++
-If you're looking to contact me about anything, I'm pretty active on irc usually but if that isnt your thing you can simply email me at the address below.
+If you're looking to contact me about anything, I'm pretty active on IRC usually but if that isn't your thing you can simply email me at the address below.

 - IRC (irc.libera.chat): astrolul
 - Discord: @astrolul